-Recent Barefoot Incident
+Barefoot Diabetes Incident

 While doing so… I felt a sharp pain shoot up my foot and into my leg.
 Of course my first thought was… a NAIL!
 I reached down and removed the thorn in the picture (top right).
 The pain lasted the rest of the day and was sore the next as well.

 I used no soap, salves, ointments, lotions nor potions.
-In fact, I have never touched it once I removed the thorn.
+In fact, I never touched it once I removed the thorn.

 I did not highlight it, but hopefully you can see the “slight” scratch in the center of the picture.
 No infections … the body did it’s job.

 Eating and living in a low inflammation lifestyle that allows your body to heal and defend itself.

 For 90% of diabetics, the thorn in the foot would have been a “big deal”.
 Why?
 Because according to a report in this post, “90% of diabetics do not maintain normal blood sugars.
 With high blood sugars, you risk infections that can lead to amputations. … which leads me to part two of this post.